 How Real Estate Commissions Work

-Divisions vary.
-New agents can receive as little as 30 percent to 40 percent of the total commission received by the brokerage.
-From that amount, other fees may be deducted such as advertising, sign rentals or office expenses.
-Top producing agents might receive 100 percent and pay the broker a desk fee.
+Commission divisions vary.
+New agents can receive less of the total commission received by the brokerage than experienced agents do.
+Other fees may be deducted from that amount such as advertising, sign rentals, or office expenses.
+Top-producing agents might receive 100% and pay the broker a desk fee.
 Everybody else falls somewhere in between.

-Most divisions of the commission are locally based.
+Most divisions of commission are locally based.
 In some parts of the country, it is very common for a listing agent to make more than the buyer's agent.
-Be sure to ask about your local custom.
-The problem with co-brokerage fees is not necessarily whether to pay more to the buyer's agent than it is to make sure buyer's agents are not paid less than the local custom.
+Be sure to ask about the customs in your area.

 Buyer Pays the Commission Directly

-The seller is then not obligated, under most listing agreements, to compensate the listing broker for more than the listing side or portion of the commission.
-Often sales prices are reduced to reflect the amount the buyer is paying.
-Sellers can also credit the buyer the commission and the buyer, in turn, credits the brokerage.
+The seller is not obligated under most listing agreements to compensate the listing broker for more than the listing side's portion of the commission.
+Often, sales prices are reduced to reflect the amount the buyer is paying.

-If you are a buyer, you do not directly pay the commission so a discount would not really affect a buyer.
-There are a few agencies who offer to pay buyers to lure their business, but that type of business practice is considered an odd concept among many agents.
-To help alleviate much of this confusion, don't be astonished if over the next 20 years sellers and buyers each retain their own representation and pay separately for said representation.
+If you are a buyer, you do not directly pay the commission, so a discount would not affect you.
+There are a few agencies who offer to pay buyers to lure their business, but that's unusual.

-I will add that I am seeing a reduction in the amount of commission paid to buyer's agents where I work in Sacramento.
-The commission is often not split 50/50 between listing and selling agents.
-Many listing agents make more than the buyer's agents.
-And lately, that amount has been reduced even further, although I think it's because some listing agents will discount so low that they cannot afford to pay what other agents offer.
+In some cases, agents are seeing a reduction in the amount of commission paid to buyer's agents.
+The commission is often not split 50/50 between listing and selling agents, and many listing agents make more than the buyer's agents.